 The rest of this article summarily discusses some important points for consideration:

-It is perfectly legitimate for a Muslim woman to cut her hair in Islam.
+It is perfectly legitimate for a believing woman to cut her hair according to God’s law.
 It was narrated by Abu Salamah b.
 Abd al-Rahman: “The wives of the Prophet used to cut their hair until it came just below their ears.”
 (Muslim)